NaturalNode/natural/README.md

     document #2 is 1.466337068793427
     document #3 is 0

-Of course you can measure a single document.
+This approach can also be applied to individual documents.

 The following example measures the term "node" in the first and second documents.

     console.log(tfidf.tfidf('node', 0));
     console.log(tfidf.tfidf('node', 1));